sayful1/shapla-vue-components/shapla-data-table/README.md

 }
 ```

-**`bulk:click`**: When a bulk action is performed, this event is fired.
+**`bulk:apply`**: When a bulk action is performed, this event is fired.
 The action name and the selected items will be passed as parameters.

 ```html
 <!-- template -->